 Things to do after you’ve been admitted, before you leave:

-- Once you have been admitted to the Madrid Program you will receive a Registration Packet in the mail.
+- Once you have been admitted to the Global Legal Practice Program you will receive a Registration Packet in the mail.
 Carefully review all materials in the Registration Packet.

 - Submit any outstanding application materials to the International Programs Office as soon as possible to ensure your place in the program is secured.

 - Submit all payments and payment forms by applicable deadlines.

 All participants must have a valid passport for international travel and report their passport number to the International Programs Office before departing for Spain.
 If you already have a passport, check to see when it expires.
 Usually, your passport must be valid for at least six months beyond your study abroad period.
 If you do not have a passport, you can download the application form, complete it, and take it to the nearest Post Office together with the required passport photos.

 If you are not a US citizen, check with the Embassy/Consulate of your home country.

 While you will not need a visa to study in Spain for the duration of the program, you should check to see whether a visa is required to enter any other country you may wish to visit during your trip.